selimslab/entrophy/enrich/readme.md

 + find the term frequencies of first two tokens in all names (-2 kelimeden fazla olan isimlerin içinde arayalım), add to the brand pool if freq > 60

++ create brand candidates
-+ for every sku, for every name, search the brands in brand_pool in the first 4 tokens of the name
+    for every sku, for every name, search the brands in brand_pool in the first 4 tokens of the name

++ among the brand candidates, select the most frequent one as brand and the longest one as subbrand

 + for every sku, create possible subcat space

     * add subcats in sku, if they are in any of the names
     * add possible_subcats_for_this_brand
     * add possible_subcats_for_this_brands_root_brand